This Sri Lanka 3 week itinerary is based on travel to Sri Lanka during July and August.

 The exception to this was in Ella where for once we weren’t paying out each day for tours or private drivers and so we chose to pay more and stay in the beautiful Zion View.
 The only other place we splashed out on accommodation was in Aruguam Bay, when the temperature rose to over 40 degrees and we were forced to leave our perfect (but non air-con) beach side cabana (Aloha Cababas $48) to move into more the more palatial surroundings of The Spice Trail ($180 a night) and Roccos ($93), where we had a the luxury of a pool and air con to keep us sane!

-You can see links to all of our accommodation in the itinerary above.
+You can see links to all of our accommodation in our 3 week Sri Lanka itinerary above.

 Kandy Botanical gardens Rs4500 for a family of four (1500 adult/750 kids)